GoldenStarCode/test/README.rst

                                                            #                 -7.07106781e-01,  5.00000000e-01, -5.00000000e-01,
                                                            #                  0.00000000e+00]])

-The minimum distance of a set of points from curves simultaneously:
+The minimum distance of all points in a set of points from curves simultaneously:

 .. code-block:: python